Christianity in Malaysia: Bible translation and literature

-Portions of the Bible had been translated into the Malay language as early as 1612 and was published in the Netherlands in 1629.
+Portions of the Bible had been translated into the Malay language as early as 1612 and were also published in the Netherlands in 1629.
 The Malay language was one of the first Eastern Asian languages to have the Bible translated.
 Due to the linguistic and cultural similarities of both Malaysia and Indonesia, a lot of early language and literature work was shared by the two territories and the legacy remains today.

 As a Muslim majority country, opinions on whether the Indonesian-language Bible and Malay-language Bible, both known by the name Alkitab, should be banned, are polarised.
 The word rendered 'Lord' in English translations is given in Malay as 'Tuhan' while the word 'God' in English is translated as 'Allah'.
 It was claimed that there is no closer translation from the original Hebrew since both Arabic and the Hebrew word for God come from the same Semitic root, and Arabic-speaking Christians and Maltese-speaking Christians also use the word 'Allah' for God.

 Other Christian materials in the Malay language have been banned at various times for similar reason.
-However, the Prime Minister clarified in April 2005 that there was no ban on Bibles translated into Malay, although they are required to be stamped with a disclaimer "Not for Muslims".
+However, Abdullah Ahmad Badawi, Prime Minister of Malaysia, clarified in April 2005 that there was no ban on Bibles translated into Malay, although they are required to be stamped with a "Not for Muslims" disclaimer.

 A lawsuit was filed by the Archdiocese of Kuala Lumpur against the Government of Malaysia at the High Court of Malaya to seek a declaratory relief that the archdiocesan newspaper, The Herald, was entitled to use the word Allah and that the word should not exclusive to Islam.

 The Iban Bible named Bup Kudus was also banned for using the term Allah Taala for God.
 Eventually, it was explained to the government that there was no other comparable term in Iban.
 As such, the ban was not enforced further, although neither was it officially repealed.
 The ban was later lifted only for usage by the Iban people, after protests from various Christian leaders.